data-catering/data-caterer-docs/docs/setup/guide/scenario/batch-and-event.md

 !!! example "Info"

     Generating event data is a paid feature.
-Try the free trial [here](../../../get-started/quick-start.md).

 Creating a data generator for Kafka topic with matching records in a CSV file.